 Of course, this decades-long evolutionary process did not take place evenly or consistently.
-In particular, there was a notable surge in the rate of increase of Treasury discretion over financing operations after the United States entered World War I, and then again during the New Deal.
-This was primarily due to the growth in size, range, and complexity of the federal government's budget and spending programs during each of these periods.
+As noted above, there was a notable surge in the rate of increase of Treasury discretion over financing operations after the United States entered World War I, and then again during the New Deal.38 This was primarily due to the growth in size, range, and complexity of the federal government's budget and spending programs during each of these periods.